 Use the right e-juice – For coil heads that require a lot of power, anything lower than 70% VG stands a good chance of leaking due to the thin viscosity of PG.
 A good rule of thumb is the big cloud-chucking devices do well with 70% VG (only 30% PG) and above, and MTL devices are generally good up to 70% VG.
 Always look at your e-juice label to determine its PG/VG ratio.

 Wick carefully – This only applies to rebuildable atomizers that require you to wick them yourself.
-Wicking an RTA can be tricky: make sure to use enough cotton, or you will be at risk for leaking.
-The goal is to tuck the cotton in to the wick ports without stuffing them in.
+Wicking an RTA can be tricky: make sure to use enough cotton, or you will be at risk of leaking.
+The goal is to tuck the cotton into the wick ports without stuffing them in.
 This could take some trial and error, depending on the atomizer you are using.

 Spitting, or spitback, is the name for the occasional super-hot droplets of e-liquid that shoot in your mouth when you’re vaping.
 If you watch an RDA coil firing, you can sometimes see this happening, usually accompanied by popping sounds.
 The droplets spit in all directions, but if you’re unlucky, some of them can shoot up into the mouthpiece.

 Spitback has a simple cause: e-liquid gets pooled up on the coil itself and gets “cooked” instead of being vaporized.
 It spits similar to the way boiling water does, and with you inhaling from the tip, you can easily catch a droplet or two.
 The problem is closely linked to flooded coils, but, in some cases, it can happen even without flooding.
 Here are some ways to prevent spitting and popping from occurring.